A Few Tips This Veganuary

 Cheese…we are utterly obsessed with Sprout & Kernel cheese.
 If you can get their hands on their creamy cheese do it plus they have a hemp one.
 The Vegan Dairy is a good choice for those of you in Melbourne.
 You can find where these cheeses are stocked on their stockiest page on their website.
 If you’re overseas google nut cheese or vegan cheese.

 Chocolate & Lollies….hard to give up but really important.
 We have loads of chocolate at F&F, and being a chocoholic, it is very much approved.
-Pana Chocolate, Loving Earth and The Chocolate Yogi are all certified organic chocolate brands that are 100% vegan.
+Treat Dreams, Pana Chocolate, Loving Earth and The Chocolate Yogi are all certified organic chocolate brands that are 100% vegan.
 Delicious too.
-Watch out with sweets and lollies as many contain animal fat so the best advice is to avoid if you can.
-Vegan Perfection has some you might like.
+Watch out with sweets and lollies as many contain animal fat, known as gelatine, so the best advice is to avoid if you can, but certainly check ingredients.

 Great Places to Eat